vodquang96/django-anymail/docs/installation.rst

             # ...
         ]

-2. Add an :setting:`ANYMAIL` settings dict, substituting the appropriate settings for your ESP:
+3. Also in :file:`settings.py`, add an :setting:`ANYMAIL` settings dict,
+   substituting the appropriate settings for your ESP.
+E.g.:

     .. code-block:: python